An adapted filter function for density split statistics in weak lensing: The derivation of the adapted filter function

+where the noise here is taken to be pure shape noise due to intrinsic source ellipticity, with a dispersion of $\sigma_\epsilon=0.3$.

-Step (3.) of the pipeline is motivated by Eq.\,\eqref{S/N}, which following the Cauchy–Schwarz inequality, is maximized if the filter $Q$ is proportional to the shear $\gamma_{\nt{t}}$.
-We therefore set the filter function
+The next step of the pipeline is motivated by Eq.~\eqref{S/N}, which following the Cauchy–Schwarz inequality, is maximised if the filter $Q$ is proportional to the shear $\gamma_{\nt{t}}$.
+We therefore set the $Q_2$ filter function to